How I work Diagnostic Why owners work with me The Book About Self-Assessment NL Book a call

 Evidence

-What happened when we fixed the foundation.
+What happened when the foundation was fixed first.

 The product is usually not the problem.
 The translation is — between what the business already knows about its own capability, and what the buyer needs to hear before they'll trust enough to call.
 Each case below closed that gap.